otausendschoen/Expected_Goals_xG_Model/README.md

 player-specific finishing quality.
 This is a known limitation of classical xG models, which treat all players equally regardless of individual skill.
 Future work could explore these player-specific adjustments!
-Overall, the reduction in average shot and pass distance over time, particularly the concentration of shots inside the box in recent tournaments has clearly evolved: Football has thus become a much more efficient game.
+Overall, the reduction in average shot distance over time, particularly the concentration of shots inside the box in recent tournaments has clearly evolved: Football has thus become a much more efficient game.